BASEMENT INTERIOR WALL INSULATION

-Builders use to insulate basement walls by building a framed wall against the foundation and by filling it with fiberglass batts; they then cover the frame and the batts with drywall.
+It's common to insulate the basement walls by building a framed wall against the foundation, and by filling it with fiberglass batts or a similar insulation material, and by covering the frame and the batts with drywall.

 Insulating the basement walls with Polystyrene Foams

-Anyway, you should avoid fiberglass batts if there is significant risks of infiltration of moist indoor air in the walls (and risks are very real in most homes).
+Be careful, anyway.
+Avoid fiberglass batts if there is a significant risk of infiltration of moist indoor air through walls (a real risk in many homes).
 That’s a direct recipe for mold and condensation problems.

-Install at least 2 inches of extruded polystyrene, to get an insulation value of R-10.
-To achieve a better insulation (which is highly recommended in colder climates) you can add fiberglass batts to the polystyrene sheets (always keeping the foam board against the wall).
-To that effect you may use 1x3 vertical furring strips to hold the XPS in place and to provide a base for attaching the drywall.
+Install at least 2 inches of extruded polystyrene, for an insulation value of R-10.
+In order to achieve a better insulation - which is highly recommended in colder climates - you can add fiberglass batts to the polystyrene sheets (always keeping the foam board against the wall); to that effect you may use 1x3 vertical furring strips to hold the XPS in place and to provide a base for attaching the drywall.

-Also hold the bottom end of the drywall one inch above the floor, to prevent water ground wicking.
+Also do not forget to hold the bottom end of the drywall one inch above the floor, to prevent water ground wicking.

 Stone and concrete foundation basement walls

 If you have stone-rubble masonry foundation walls, use sprayed polyurethane instead of fiberglass or extruded polystyrene.
-The foam is sprayed between and behind a frame wall, built against the foundation for the effect.
+The foam is sprayed between and behind a frame wall, built against the foundation.

 This method requires professional application.
 See for more technical details: OEE Basement insulation methods